arequadt27/MECH289_Final_Project/README.md

 Trains a 1D convolutional neural network on raw multi-modal wrist signals (EDA, BVP, TEMP, ACC magnitude) resampled to a common 64 Hz grid.
 Each window is 60 seconds × 4 channels.
 LOSO cross-validation with early stopping and class-weighted loss.
 Does not depend on `wesad_features.csv` — reads directly from the raw `.pkl` files.

-**Launch this and let it run in the background while Step 3 runs in a second terminal.**

 **Expected runtime: ~30–60 minutes (GPU recommended)**